m-Py/minDiff/README.md

 # minDiff

-minDiff is an R-package that can be used to assign elements to groups and minimize differences between the assigned groups, i.e. make elements in all groups as equal as possible.
+minDiff is an R-package that can be used to assign elements to a specified number of groups and minimize differences between created groups.
 This functionality is implemented in the method `createGroups()`.

-I created this package to assign stimuli in psychological experiments to different conditions so that conditions are as equal as possible a priori.
+I created this package to assign stimuli in psychological experiments to different conditions so that conditions are as equal as possible, a priori.
 But I am sure that a wide range of applications is possible (for an example, see section 'Usage').

 ## Installation